Ben Jealous

 – Ben Jealous

-Jealous is the former president and CEO of the NAACP, where he successful state and local movements to ban the death penalty, outlaw racial profiling, defend voting rights, secure marriage equality, and free multiple wrongfully incarcerated people.
-Under his leadership, the NAACP grew to be the largest civil rights organization online and on mobile, experienced its first multi-year membership growth in 20 years, and became the largest community-based nonpartisan voter registration operation in the country.
+In 2008, Jealous became president and CEO of the NAACP, the youngest person to serve in the position at 35.
+For five years, he led the NAACP to successfully initiate movements to ban the death penalty, outlaw racial profiling, defend voting rights, secure marriage equality, and free multiple wrongfully incarcerated people.
+He also opened the NAACP Financial Freedom Center for financial education and banking resources.
+Under his leadership, the NAACP grew into the largest civil rights organization in U.S. history; experienced its first multi-year membership increase in 20 years through a highly effective digital growth strategy; and became the largest community-based nonpartisan voter registration operation in the country.